avenidorp/data-analyst-rosemaureen/README.md

 ## Introduction

-This project outlines the design and implementation of a Data Analytics Platform (DAP) that will allow the City of Vancouver to analyze and manage business license data efficiently.
-The platform streamlines data ingestion, profiling, cleaning, cataloging, and summarization to deliver real-time, analysis-ready insight.
-The estimated monthly cost of running this platform on AWS was also computed to ensure financial feasibility and sustainability.
+This project presents a Data Analytics Platform (DAP) built for the City of Vancouver to manage and analyze business license data efficiently.
+It covers key steps like data ingestion, profiling, cleaning, cataloging, and summarization to produce real-time insights.
+The monthly AWS cost was also estimated to ensure the solution is feasible and sustainable.

 ## Problem Statement

-The City of Vancouver needs to migrate to AWS, a scalable, secure, and cost-efficient cloud solution to manage and analyze its growing business license data, replacing outdated systems that limit performance, data quality, and decision-making.
+The City of Vancouver needs to move to AWS to replace outdated systems and better manage its growing business license data.
+AWS offers a scalable, secure, and cost-effective solution that improves performance, data quality, and decision-making.
 Key challenges addressed:

 - Scattered data from various business license departments
 - Lack of visibility for trends, compliance, and economic reporting